 First of all, I distinguish for myself between more significant and more casual relationships.
 For casual relationships (play partners, occasional or new dating, friends-with-benefits, etc.) some of these rules don’t apply as much — such as needing to establish trust and ongoing direct communication with their partners.

-For me, if a relationship feels more casual that means I probably would not be very hurt (at least, not for very long) if it was to end suddenly.
+For me, if a relationship feels more casual that means I’m not very emotionally invested in it, so I probably would not be very hurt (at least, not for very long) if it were to end suddenly.
 I have less at stake in casual connections, so I have lower expectations for them.
 This helps me enjoy more casual connections — and I do greatly enjoy them!
 They’re wonderful and valuable in their own right, and often really hot!

 That said, I don’t tend to take as lovers people I don’t consider friends, or at least potential friends.
 All my lovers and friends matter to me.
 I don’t consider any of them disposable or unimportant — regardless of the nature, length, or depth of our connection.

 The big trick, for me, is to stay aware of how I’m feeling — and especially when I’m just starting to feel more emotionally invested in someone, or especially vulnerable to them.
 I’ve been around the block a few times; I know what my earliest glimmers of love or commitment look like and feel like.
 That’s when I need to knuckle down and do my own due diligence — and also lay my cards on the table about my deepening feelings.